Goldmilk87/CIFAR100-CNN-Transfromer-model/README.md

 - Training 200 epochs on CIFAR-100 requires ~4–6 hours on a modern GPU.
 - UMAP visualization may take several minutes.
 - Modify `batch_size` or `num_workers` for hardware constraints.

-LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.